morrownr/8821cu-20210916/README.md

 ```

 Warning: If you decide to upgrade to a new version of kernel such as
-5.15 to 5.19, you need to remove the driver you have installed and
+5.15 to 5.19, you need to upgrade the driver you have installed with
-install the newest available before installing the new kernel.
+the newest available before installing the new kernel.
 Use the
 following commands in the driver directory:

 ```